 Each development in Las Palmas also has its own HOA representative, so the fees vary across the board.
 The bigger the pool and community facilities, the higher their level of security, the more the HOA fees are.

 Generally though, they’ll run between $100 -$200 per month with some more high-end units in Coco Sunset hills ranging from $250-350/mo.

 |Coco Sunset Hills||2+||$328|

-Below you’ll find a detailed map of the Las Palmas Community which starts with two shopping plazas and the north and south of the main entrance.
+Below you’ll find a detailed map of Las Palmas, Playa del Coco, Costa Rica which starts with two shopping plazas and the north and south of the main entrance.
 Here you’ll find numerous restaurants and cafes, along with a gym, a dental clinic, and a mini supermarket.

-Inside Las Palmas there are over 40 different condo developments, including the luxurious Coco Sunset Hills, as well as, numerous Real Estate agencies, and property rental/management companies.
+Inside the Las Palmas retirement community there are over 50 different condo developments, including the luxurious Coco Sunset Hills, as well as, numerous Real Estate agencies, and property rental/management companies.
 At the far end, and on the beach, you’ll find Cafe de Playa, whose outdoor patio offer wonderful views of the sunset.